 Parenting a teenager is never easy.
 Emotions, hormones, shifting of responsibility; they all come into play during the transition between adolescence and adulthood.
 There is “typical teenage behavior,” regarding attitude adjustments and perhaps even some rebellion.
 The testing of boundaries along with the flood of estrogen or testosterone that is entering your teen’s body can contribute to lack of control.
 However, when your teen is violent, acting out, abusing drugs or alcohol, lying, vandalizing or other reckless deeds, it can seem overwhelming.
 A cycle of despair and worry can overcome parents trying to handle these serious issues.
-When you mix unpredictable behavior with anger and rage, it is natural to move from unsettling feelings, to fear.
+When you mix unpredictable behavior with anger and rage, it is natural to move from unsettling feelings to fear.

-It can be confusing for adults to guide teenagers because one minute they seem perfectly reasonable, responsible and mature; the next, it can seem they have little to no reasoning ability or thought to consequences.
+It can be confusing for adults to guide teenagers because one minute they seem perfectly reasonable, responsible, and mature; the next, it can seem they have little to no reasoning ability or thought to consequences.
 Are they crazy?
 No, they are just wired differently as their brains grow and develop.
 An adolescent’s developing brain processes things in a different way than a full-grown adult.
-The area of the brain used to reason, handle emotions and control inhibitions is called the frontal cortex.
+The area of the brain used to reason, handle emotions, and control inhibitions is called the frontal cortex.
 And it is not fully developed in the brain of a teenager.
 In fact, it will not even reach full maturity until a person reaches their mid-to-upper 20’s.

 For non-risk situations, there are steps you can take at home to help ease the tensions of young adulthood and curtail irritability.
 Here are seven quick ways to constructively head off explosive situations before they arise:

-2- Maintain Boundaries; consistency is key.
+Consistency is key.
 When your teenager has a clear understanding of what is expected of them, they have a better chance of managing their sea of turmoil when they are struggling.
 Parents need to be sure to follow through on consequences, even if it is difficult.
 Headaches now are better than jail time later.

-3- Establish a routine.
 When the day to day, week to week rhythms of life are natural and consistent, your teenager knows what to expect.
 This creates calm in the waves of hormonal chaos.
 Their emotions may feel out of their control, but if their surrounding world has order and dependability, they will feel grounded and be less likely to act out in dangerous ways.

-4- Find healthy outlets for anger.
 Contact sports, or directed energy exercise and activity can help to relieve anger.
 Running track, hitting a punching bag, or even joining a community aerobics class can all be of high benefit to channel their energy from something negative into something positive.

-7- Create a cool-down plan.
 When your teenager is dealing with high emotions, have a plan in action.
 Counting and breathing can help to regulate internal boiling points.
 Give space for them to mentally cool down and recharge.
 Small breaks in their room, an hour at the community rec center, or a journal to keep as a writing outlet are all tools to use.